LiquidLessonPlans/Full_Stack_Java_Extended_4_1/notes/misc/lombok.md

 - Hashcode
 - Logging Variables

-Next, why do we want to redce writing boilerplate code?
+Next, why do we want to reduce writing boilerplate code?
 Writing boilerplate code is tedious, easily overlooked, reduces testing coverage, and muddies up code.
 Lombok exposes a host of annotations that makes generating this code easy while aleviating the above issues.

 ## Lombok usage